 Although you are the leader as the mentor, the time spent with your mentee might surprisingly enlighten you.
 Even good mentors may have forgotten some of the challenges with starting, and your mentee is a great reminder of them.

 Listening to your mentee’s experiences may help you to deploy your energy and effort in new ways.

 4. Mentoring women helps to shape the leaders of tomorrow.

-But the truth is that Millennials are the ones creating the workplace of tomorrow.
+But the truth is that Millennials are creating tomorrow’s workplace.
 They understand trends and technology that may escape you.
-If you watch your mentee closely, you’ll almost certainly pick up some information or habits that are new and beneficial to you,” says Kelli Richards, CEO, The All Access Group.
+If you watch your mentee closely, you’ll almost certainly pick up some information or habits that are new and beneficial to you,” says Kelli Richards, CEO of The All Access Group.